Canon 1D vs Olympus E-M10 II

 Body comparison: Canon 1D vs Olympus E-M10 II

 An illustration of the physical size and weight of the Canon 1D and the Olympus E-M10 II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is considerably smaller (60 percent) than the Canon 1D.
 Moreover, the E-M10 II is substantially lighter (75 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the E-M10 II does not feature any corresponding weather-sealing.